scalacenter/snake-workshop/website/docs/snake/intro.md

   else "x is odd"
 ```

-To test multiple conditions you can chain expressions:
+To test multiple conditions you can chain conditions with `else if`:

 ```scala
 def binary(x: Int): String =